 This is set in the context surrounding a project of this scale, of the changing policy landscape, wider constraints such as the views and needs of land managers, and wider opportunities such as technological and social change.

-You can access a summary version of the report here: High Speed Rail and Nature Networks – Summary Report
+You can access a summary version of the report here: HSR and Nature Networks Summary Report Jan 2021

-The full version is available here: High Speed Rail and Nature Networks – Full Report
+The full version is available here: HSR and Nature Networks Full Report Jan 2021

 HS2, according to the report, is as much an “environmental” project as a transport and economic one.
 You are as likely to find environmental professionals working on the route as engineers, with the project creating more green jobs than any other.
 The scale of HS2 means there are enormous career opportunities, for instance for ecologists to work on a range of habitats and species early in their careers.